-- You blog in the niche of your business
+- Your blog in the niche of your business

 - Start a blogging business

-Since we are focused more on starting a blog for your business and not other way around, we will be assuming you already have your business, and so the niche.
+Since we are focused more on starting a blog for your business and not another way around, we will be assuming you already have your business, and so the niche.

-In this guide, we will be entirely focussing on how you can write a blog or most likely your first blog for your business.
+In this guide, we will be entirely focusing on how you can write a blog or, most likely, your first blog for your business.

 However, writing blogs is a skill at the end of the day, and if you know your business niche all in, it can be developed to a much larger level than you can think.

-You can always hire a professional blogger or write to write your blogs but for many reasons, you might have decided to give it go by yourself.
+You can always hire a professional blogger to write your blog post, but for many reasons, you might have decided to give it a go by yourself.